 Ovulation occurs around the middle of a menstrual cycle.
 Ovulation bleeding or spotting is vaginal bleeding immediately before, during or after ovulation.
-Ovulation bleeding itself is nothing to worry about: it’s due to changes in hormone levels.
+Ovulation bleeding itself is nothing to worry about when it happens sporadically as it may be due to changes in hormone levels.
 However, it can be unsettling to see bleeding between periods, because there can be other reasons for bleeding and spotting.

 It helps to know what’s normal for you, and to understand when to go to your GP.
 If you’re trying to conceive, it is also advantageous to know when you’re ovulating as this is your most fertile time of the month.